 1936.
 For Alfred Hitchcock film “Sabotage”, the Strand Street of London was recreated into a Studio, with the help of a glass painting.

 1940.
-Percy Day and assistant Peter Ellenshaw paint a oriental fantasy world for “The Thief of Bagdad” The film wins the Academy Award for Visual Effects.
+Percy Day and assistant Peter Ellenshaw paint an oriental fantasy world for “The Thief of Bagdad” The film wins the Academy Award for Visual Effects.

 1946.
-After many years as scenic artist and background painting, Albert Jullion get his first credit as matte painter for “The magic Bow”
+After many years as a scenic artist and background painting, Albert Jullion get his first credit as a matte painter for “The magic Bow”